Locks and deadlocks

 Client[6697] waits for [ForsetiClient[transactionId=6698, clientId=1]]]

-The Cypher clause MERGE takes locks out of order to ensure uniqueness of the data, and this may prevent Neo4j’s internal sorting operations from ordering transactions in a way which avoids deadlocks.
-When possible, users are, therefore, encouraged to use the Cypher clause CREATE instead, which does not take locks out of order.
+The Cypher clause MERGE takes locks out of order to ensure the uniqueness of the data, and this may prevent Neo4j’s internal sorting operations from ordering transactions in a way that avoids deadlocks.
+When possible, you are, therefore, encouraged to use the Cypher clause CREATE instead, which does not take locks out of order.

 Avoiding deadlocks